 Ridley Scott’s masterpiece just turned 35.
 Let’s look at some of the cool movies it has inspired in that time.

 It’s no exaggeration or overstatement to say that Ridley Scott‘s 1982 landmark Blade Runner is one of the most important films of all time.
-Its imprint is forever etched in science fiction entertainment, and you’d be hard pressed to find many films within the genre which don’t share some similarities with it.
-Based on the novel “Do Androids Dream of Electric Sheep?” by iconic sci-fi author Philip K. Dick and itself influenced by a range of cinema, literature, and art from all around the world, including Fritz Lang’s trailblazing 1927 silent film, Metropolis, Scott’s film is still a unique marvel like no other.
-As much inspired by film noir as science fiction, the film gave birth to the Tech-Noir sub-genre as we know it today, and its depiction of a gloomy 2019 Los Angeles has served as the template of what the architecture of future cities might look like, at least in our imaginations.
+Based on the novel “Do Androids Dream of Electric Sheep?” by iconic sci-fi author Philip K. Dick and influenced by a range of cinema, literature, and art from all around the world, Scott’s film is still a unique marvel like no other.
+As much inspired by film noir as science fiction, the film gave birth to the Tech-Noir sub-genre, and its depiction of a gloomy 2019 Los Angeles has served as the template of what the architecture of future cities might look like — at least in our imaginations.

 Blade Runner has also provided audiences with a buffet of food for thought since its release, as it explores complex ideas like artificial intelligence and genetic manipulation along with philosophical and existential themes that are profoundly human and open to a myriad of interpretations.
 Whether viewing the film in its Theatrical, Director’s or Final Cut, you’re going to be treated to a special cinematic experience.

 To commemorate the film recently turning 35, I’ve selected a handful of sci-fi movies where Blade Runner‘s influence is visible throughout.
 Of course, a mere five films is in no way a reflection of the overall impact Scott’s movie has had on the genre and beyond, but I’ve chosen selections I feel are each worthy of discussion in their own way.
-Please note that I left out other movies based on Dick’s writing because they’re too obvious, and the author has been just as influential as Scott’s film on the science fiction genre as a whole.
+Please note that I left out other movies based on Dick’s writing because they’re too obvious, and the author has been just as influential as Scott’s film on science fiction across the spectrum.

 On the DVD commentary track, Anderson is open about the influence Blade Runner had on the project.
 “I always saw the movies as existing in the same universe, so if Kurt’s character ever went to Earth, he’d encounter Harrison Ford down there.”
 He continues: “Blade Runner is about the machine that becomes as human as it possibly can be, while this movie is about a man who becomes as machine-like as the military can make him.
 So, in a way, they’re both looking for their humanity.”

 Peoples claims that the soldiers in this movie are of the same engineered life forms seen in Blade Runner, but only a keen eye would spot the connections.
 Blade Runner continues to be dissected by academics to this very day, and the film’s many layers have been picked apart and studied by everyone from film scholars to philosophers.
-There have been countless essays and books written on its themes and multiple interpretations formed as a result of its creation.
 Soldier, on the other hand, is a formulaic ‘90s action vehicle for Russell that sees mindless mayhem unfold on a futuristic garbage-dump planet.
-Upon its release, critical consensus and box office receipts suggested that the movie itself belonged in such a place.
-It was a flop, lost like tears in the rain.
+Upon its release, critical consensus and box office receipts suggested that the movie itself belonged on a garbage-dump planet.
+It was a flop, and now its memory is lost like tears in the rain.

-Soldier is an unapproved and thoroughly entertaining spin-off to Blade Runner that has more in common with the various fan fiction stories Scott’s film has inspired rather than the movie itself.
-Soldier is a serviceable pulpy alternative to the thoughtful musings of its “predecessor,” with the A.V.
-Club perfectly describing it as “inadvertent B-movie poetry.”
-And that’s all it needs to be.
-I’ve included this because it’s rarely mentioned ever, and it deserves some mild appreciation at least.
+Soldier is an unapproved and thoroughly entertaining spin-off to Blade Runner that has more in common with the various fan fiction stories Scott’s film has inspired rather the movie itself.
+But it is a serviceable mindless alternative to the thoughtful musings of its “predecessor,” which the the A.V.
+Club perfectly described as “inadvertent B-movie poetry.”
+That’s all it needs to be.

 Ghost in the Shell (1995)

-A lot of Japanese cyberpunk anime released in the late ‘80s and early-to-mid ‘90s owes a considerable debt to Blade Runner.
-At times it wasn’t even subtle.
+A lot of cyberpunk anime released in the late ‘80s and early-to-mid ‘90s owes a considerable debt to Blade Runner.
 Notable examples include A.D.
 Police Files, a three-episode miniseries about a special police unit trained to deal with androids that go nuts, and Bubblegum Crisis, which tells the story of a female mercenary team whose mission is to destroy robots living in our society.
-For those with more macabre sensibilities, 1987s Wicked City is an excellent cyberpunk/neo-noir horror crossover which replaces the Replicants with demons in a city that’s heavily inspired by Scott’s imagining of Los Angeles in the year 2019.
-The list could on for days, but for now, we’ll focus on one of the better ones: Ghost in the Shell.
+For those with more macabre sensibilities, 1987’s Wicked City is an excellent cyberpunk/neo-noir horror crossover which replaces the Replicants with demons in a city that’s heavily inspired by Scott’s vision of Los Angeles in the year 2019.
+The list could on for days, but for now, we’ll focus on Ghost in the Shell.

-Based on the manga series of the same name written and illustrated by Masamune Shirow, Ghost in the Shell follows a cyborg policewoman and her partner as they hunt a mysterious and powerful cyber-criminal who goes by the alias, Puppet Master — he is “a living, thinking entity who was created in the sea of information.”
+Based on the manga series of the same name written and illustrated by Masamune Shirow, Ghost in the Shell follows a cyborg policewoman and her partner as they hunt a mysterious and powerful cyber-criminal who goes by the alias Puppet Master — “a living, thinking entity who was created in the sea of information.”
 As we’ve discovered in Blade Runner, such entities are frowned upon.

 Last year, the anime’s director, Mamoru Oshii, acknowledged the influence of Blade Runner in an interview with the LA Times.
 “Any film set in a near-future world is influenced to some degree by Blade Runner, but I did my best to make [Ghost in the Shell] different from it.”